zkamvar/blog-source/content/blog/2019-05-30-forum-over-email.md

 ---

-My package, poppr, has been on CRAN for over six years now and it has received over 400 citations and over 70,000 downloads from the RStudio cran mirror.
+My package, poppr, has been on CRAN for over six years now and it has received more than 400 citations and just north of 70,000 downloads from the RStudio cran mirror.
 I can think of three reasons why this package has been successful:

  1. Our lab gave several workshops using our package over the years
  2. We have written extensive documentation with both [web